Peel Affordable Rental Incentives Program

 This program advances pillar 3, maximize planning tools and incentives, and targets low- and middle-income households.
 This program also supplements other affordable housing initiatives, including Peel’s Housing Master Plan.

 Peel Region launched a competitive, criteria-based application process for the Affordable Housing Incentives Pilot Program in 2021.
-We also hosted a launch event on May 18, 2021.
-Contact us to receive a copy of the presentation.

 On July 7, 2022, Regional Council approved the pilot program as a permanent program, now named the Peel Affordable Rental Incentives Program.
-Access the Regional Council report.

 - Peel makes affordable housing incentives pilot program permanent